mpyne-navy/dsb-report/dsb-report.md

 environments are widely installed, as the software tools mature, and as hardware cost/performance continues to drop.

-### Although incurring the up-front costs is wise for DoD, individual program managers and contractors have no incentive to do so. {#although-incurring-the-up-front-costs-is-wise-for-dod-individual-program-managers-and-contractors-have-no-incentive-to-do-so. .unnumbered}
+### Although incurring the up-front costs is wise for DoD, individual program managers and contractors have no incentive to do so.

 The costs of training, compiler and tool acquisition, and running the current immature compilers are present and readily measured, whereas the benefit is future and more difficult to measure.
 Adoption must therefore be mandated by high management.

-### Ada is being successfully used today in military programs, such as AFATDS. {#ada-is-being-successfully-used-today-in-military-programs-such-as-afatds. .unnumbered}
+### Ada is being successfully used today in military programs, such as AFATDS.

 At least sixty-four validated compilers exist, with more in the wing.
 Moreover, Ada is not just a DoD captive language.
 Civilian commitment to